Minimum Language Requirements for Express Entry

 - TCF Canada: Test de connaissance du français

 You only need to take one of the tests per language.
-Thus, if you present multiple test results under the same language, the officer considers the latest test results.
+Thus, the officer considers the latest test results if you present multiple test results under the same language.
 Unfortunately, they won’t combine the results.
-While taking the second language test is not mandatory, it could enhance your Express Entry points significantly.
+While taking the second language test is not mandatory, it could significantly enhance your Express Entry points.

 The following table shows the minimum scores you need for the Federal Skilled Worker Class.
 Of course, the more you receive, the better.
-However, if your score falls under the minimums even for one language ability, you may not apply under this option.
+However, you may not apply under this option if your score falls under the minimum even for one language ability.

 For this article, consider the following NOC levels:

-You need to take an official language test (either English or French) and meet the minimum requirements below for NOC 0 or A.
+You need to take an official language test (either English or French) and meet the minimum requirements below for NOC 0 or 1.

 The following table shows the minimum scores under each ability of the test for the FSTC applicants.